Bethany Lily April Flaunts Major Cleavage In Tiny Pink Bra In New Instagram Video

 For the latest post on social media, Bethany was filmed in an area decorated with white fabric.
 At the beginning of the clip, she did several poses in her underwear — mostly shot in a worm’s eye view.
 The angle showed a nice view of her cleavage and fit physique.
 For her props, she held a few pieces of what looked like fake flowers with her right hand.
 One part of the video showed the model taking off her bra and handing it over to the videographer.

 Bethany rocked a sexy pink bra-and-panty combo.
 The bra featured fully-lined cups made of sheer fabric and intricate lace detailing.
-It featured a plunging neckline that exposed a generous amount of her décolletage.
-The teeny-tiny cups barely contained her enormous chest that she spilled out from the top of the undergarment, almost showing her nipples.
+It featured a plunging neckline that exposed a generous amount of her decolletage.
+The tiny cups barely contained her enormous chest that spilled out from the top of the undergarment, almost showing her nipples.
 Thick straps clung to her shoulders, accentuating her lean arms.

 She sported a matching pair of bottoms made of the same material.
 It boasted a low-cut waistline that highlighted her flat stomach.
 The high leg cuts showed a lot of skin and emphasized her legs.

 Bethany left her highlighted blond hair loose and styled in sleek, straight strands.
 She enhanced her beauty with a full makeup look.
 She appeared to wear a dewy foundation, filled-in eyebrows, and several coats of mascara.
 She also applied bronzer, glowing highlighter, and pink lipstick.
-She went jewelry-free as to let her fans focus more on her lingerie and body.
+She went jewelry-free so her fans could focus more on her lingerie and body.

 In the caption, Bethany revealed that the video was an example of what she posted on her OnlyFans page.